intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

   shall continue as normal.
-* Voting on approval of policy documents produced by the RSWG shall be delayed until the vacancy or vacancies have been filled, up to a maximum of 3 months; this clause does not apply to a vacancy of the RSCE role, only of the stream representatives enumerated above.
+* Voting on approval of policy documents produced by the RSWG shall be delayed until the vacancy or vacancies have been filled, up to a maximum of 3 months.
 If during this 3-month period a further vacancy arises, the delay should be extended by up to another 3 months.
   After the delay period expires, the RSAB should continue to process documents as described below.
+Note: this method of handling vacancies does not apply to a vacancy of the RSCE role, only of the stream representatives enumerated above.

 #### Chair